 The first seven years of childhood form the foundations of our child’s character, including their EQ.
 That is not to say that everything we do after the age of seven becomes irrelevant, rather the first seven years are the most crucial building blocks for EQ.

-Parents are the first and most influential emotional coach, and although this sounds daunting, the key lies in modelling desirable behaviours most of the time – not being ‘perfect’ or ‘flawless’ all the time.
-Neurobiologist and leading EQ expert, Daniel Goleman, explains that we as parents simply need to show up, to listen, to empathise, and spend time with our children – showing them what a good human (not perfect) looks like, and the rest will follow.
+Parents are the first and most influential emotional coaches, and although this sounds daunting, the key lies in modelling desirable behaviours most of the time – not being ‘perfect’ or ‘flawless’ all the time.
+Neurobiologist and leading EQ expert, Daniel Goleman, explains that we as parents simply need to show up, listen, empathise, and spend time with our children – showing them what a good human (importantly, not a perfect person) looks like, and the rest will follow.

 How SSA can help?